 The first step of retirement planning is to calculate how much your expenses will be in retirement.
 Draw up a list of your total expenses.
 Most essential expenses such as grocery and utility bills and house maintenance will continue even after retirement.

-However, several other expenses, such as traveling to work, home loans, and children’s education expenses are most likely to stop by the time you retire.
+However, several other expenses, such as travelling to work, home loans, and children’s education expenses are most likely to stop by the time you retire.
 So, consider only the regular items when computing your monthly expenses in retirement.

 You should be realistic while calculating the total expenses.
 Do not assume that your lifestyle suddenly will change after retirement as you will be used to most of the stuff that you are doing in life till retirement and will continue with them.